-The Journey Program provides residential treatment for teenagers who are dealing with tremendous internal and external distress.
+The DBT Program provides residential treatment for teenagers who are dealing with tremendous internal and external distress.
 The program is designed to help kids develop better ways of maintaining relationships.

 At Willow Springs Center, we seek to enhance self-worth, confidence, interpersonal skills, family cohesiveness and academic achievement.
 We assist our residents in establishing healthy boundaries with improved distress tolerance and decision-making skills.
 The program fosters a positive peer culture to utilize adolescents’ focus on socialization.
 We encourage teens to make constructive choices and receive more responsibility and privileges as a result.